 Ivindo National Park introduced to the outside world when Mike Fay transversed Ivindo during his famous megatransect expedition in 2000.Read More

 Lambarene, Lake Evaro offers a great day trip through the lakes of Ezanga, Evaro and Onague.
 Albert Schweitzer's hospital on the shores of Lake EvaroRead More

 Libreville interesting culturally, thriving market, St Maries Cathedral, carved church-St Michael, Arboretum de Sibang, palace housing the president.Read More

 Loango National Park is situated between the Nkomi and Ndogo Lagoons, made famous by Mike Fay and Nick Nicols from National GeographicRead More

-Lope National Park in Gabon, first protected area in the country, following the creation of the Lope-Okanda Wildlife Reserve in 1946Read More
+Lope National Park was the first protected area in the country following the creation of the Lope-Okanda Wildlife Reserve in 1946Read More